 In order to apply to Queen’s First Aid, applicants are required to be at least 16 years of age and have at a minimum: Standard First Aid (or equivalent) and CPR-C. Any other training or experience is an asset, though not a requirement.
 If successful, all advanced training will be provided by QFA, including advanced first aid training in airway management, spinal management, medical conditions, intoxication, etc., as well as training in the use of a defibrillator, oxygen administration, spinal boards and more.

-Queen’s First Aid holds two recruitment’s each year, one at the beginning of September and one in March.
-Applications for Spring 2017 are available here or on our Facebook page.
+Queen’s First Aid holds two recruitments each year, one at the beginning of September and one in March.
+Applications are available through the "Apply Now" button or on our Facebook page.
 The application process consists of three steps: submitting the written application package, completing an interview, and attending a day of refresher training and practical scenarios.
-Applicants must be invited back to attend each of these three stages.
+Applicants must be invited to the subsequent stages in order to continue the application process.
 After the practical scenarios are complete, the successful applicants will be chosen and become probationary members of Queen’s First Aid.

-All probationary members who successfully complete the Advanced Medical First Responder training, provided by QFA in fall, will become full members.
 Applications must be handed in promptly after release.
-A list of applicants selected for interviews will be posted the day after they are due, and applicants are responsible for signing up for an interview time.
-Interviews will be held on 3 different evenings.
-A list of applicants that are invited to the day of training and practical scenarios will be posted the day after interviews are completed.
-All applicants who attend the day of training and practical scenarios will receive a phone call the next day, informing them whether or not they were successful.
-Selected candidates will then be on a probation period until they have successfully completed the 40 hour (two weekends) Advanced Medical First Responder course offered to the unit in the fall.
+A list of applicants selected for interviews will be notified via email in the following days after applications close, and applicants are responsible for signing up for an interview time.
+Interviews will be held on three/four different evenings.
+A list of applicants who are invited to the third round of training and practical scenarios will be posted the day after interviews are completed.
+All applicants who attend the third round of training and practical scenarios will receive a phone call the next day, informing them whether or not they were successful.
+Selected candidates will then be on a probation period until they have successfully completed the 40-hour (two weekends) Advanced Medical First Responder course offered to the unit in the fall.
+All probationary members who successfully complete the Advanced Medical First Responder training, provided by QFA in the fall, will become full members.